ippontech/blog-usa/posts/a-primer-on-snowflake-stored-procedures.md

 * Run with the privileges of the caller
 * Inherit the current warehouse of the caller
 * Uses the database and schema the caller is currently using
-* Can view, set and unset the caller's session variables and session parameters.
+* Can view, set, and unset the caller's session variables and session parameters.

 A Caller's Rights Stored Procedure can see variables that were set by statements before the procedure was called.
 Statements executed after the stored procedure can see the variable(s) set inside the procedure.
 This is a little difficult to grasp, so I've included an example below to help.